 Eddie and Jason’s first task was deciding where to store their marketing data.
 Excel can only hold a couple hundred thousand lines of data and with a growing list of clients, Inseev had to upgrade their data storage.
 Given Inseev was only a few years old, they didn’t have any in-house IT staff and investing tens of thousands to hundreds of thousands on a server was something they had to think long and hard about.
 So instead, they started looking at possible cloud solutions.

 Deciding on a data warehouse was an easy decision and the team quickly decided on BigQuery, part of the Google Cloud Platform.
-On the decision, Eddie said that, “BigQuery’s setup was easy, they have flexible pricing models, and are highly secure, eliminating the need for a large initial investment as BigQuery is serverless and can be accessed from anywhere with an internet connection.
+On the decision, Eddie says that, “BigQuery’s setup was easy, they have flexible pricing models, and are highly secure, eliminating the need for a large initial investment as BigQuery is serverless and can be accessed from anywhere with an internet connection.
 We no longer had to worry about infrastructure or maintenance and we could just focus on diving deeper into the data.”

 Building a marketing data warehouse